NuxNuxLi/linkit-smart-EK-7688AMx-feed/README.md

     ```
 Next, you can follow the howto to hang out with elian and airkiss.

-# linkit-smart-EK-7688AMx-feed
-This one fork of linkit-smart-feed's source.

-You can just change one step from 4 on Steps to 4+ here.

-4+.
-Add the LinkIt Smart EK 7688AMx feed (support mt_wifi_elian.ko_3.18.36x):
-    ```
-    $ echo src-git linkit https://github.com/NuxNuxLi/linkit-smart-EK-7688AMx-feed.git >> feeds.conf
-    ```
-Next, you can follow the howto to hang out with elian and airkiss.
 # linkit-smart-feed
 This feeds holds the SDK wifi driver and the config/meta package for the LinkIt Smart 7688 (Duo)